Uzbeks: Male clothing

 Uzbek clothing includes a loose-fitting cotton coat, called Chapan or Kaftan, which is usually made from a variety of colorful stripes, or other types of patterns.
 The chapan is usually of knee length, and includes different elements in various regions of the country.
-The botton of the sleeves, center edges, hem and neckline of the coat ate sown with a decorative braid, which was believed to protect from "evil powers".
+The botton of the sleeves, center edges, hem and neckline of the coat were sown with a decorative braid, which was believed to protect from "evil powers".

 In the past, wearing two or more coats at the same time, both in winter and summer, was seen as a status symbol, and indicated a certain level of prestige for the family.

 The coat, or the shirt worn underneath, is tied with a folded handlerchief or a band belbog.
 The band is viewed as an important accessory, and can be made of fine fabrics and silks, decorated with intricate silver embroidery, and fitted with little bags for tobacco and keys.
 Traditionally, a hand crafted knife is placed in the band, known as pichoq, Chust made knives are famous in particular.

 Shirts are white and wide, made of cotton, and usually worn underneath the coat.
 Some of them have patterns on the sleeves and the neckline, called jiyak.
 Pants, also known as ishton, are loosely cut, but narrow to the bottom, and are tucked into soft leather boots with pointed toes, for the ease of horse riding.